-Seasoning is as an important stage of product care as cleaning it.
+Seasoning is as important as cleaning it.
 In fact it is a type of cleaning.

 If you haven’t heard the term before, it can be a little confusing as it doesn’t mean to rub salt or pepper on it, but instead it’s a phase of cleaning that happens prior to use.

 In short, it requires coating your smoker’s surfaces and parts in cooking oil to help protect it against rust.
 After this we then heat it to dry it out and allow the protective layer of oil to set.